QED-DeveloperPortal/SDLC/docs/context.md

 SDLC Type 1 projects are typically constrained and follow a waterfall methodology.

-To foster a more agile approach for release management in SDLC Type 1 projects, consider the following strategies:
+To foster a more modern approach, such as those contained in Agile, Spiral or Product Operating Model for release management in SDLC Type 1 projects, consider implementing the following as components:

 ### Embrace iterative development